wisnukurniawan/multi-platform-performance-benchmark/README.md

   - Version Code: 31

 ## App Launch Time
-In this section, we evaluate the differences in time duration between cold launch and hot launch scenarios.
+In this section, I evaluate the differences in time duration between cold launch and hot launch scenarios.
 - A cold launch refers to an app starting from scratch.
 Cold launch happens in cases such as an app launching for the first time since the device booted or since the system killed the app.
 According to Android Vitals, a good cold launch time should not exceed 5 seconds.
 - A hot launch refers to the re-launch of an app causing an Activity onResume to be triggered.
 According to Android Vitals, a good cold launch time should not exceed 1.5 seconds.
 Cold Launch React Native - Flutter - ReactLynx Native